 If you can’t find Meredith in the office, she’s probably off on a mountaintop or hanging off the edge of a rock face somewhere - with her trusty dog Yoshi in tow.

-Helen Watts is Student Energy’s Manager of Partnerships.
+Helen Watts is Student Energy’s director of innovation and partnerships.
 She spearheads strategy for Student Energy’s partnerships and manages stakeholder relations.
 A believer in the power of partnerships, Helen drives collaborations with the potential to make knowledge-sharing, skill-building and leadership development accessible to youth globally.

 Growing up in four continents was the catalyst to Helen’s engagement with global issues.
 Before Student Energy, she spent three years working with the global youth organization AIESEC, working in cross-cultural skill development, youth empowerment and international teamwork.
 Before AIESEC, she worked with the International Organization for Migration at the United Nations, attending Security Council, committee, and ECOSOC meetings to report on migration.

 Studying Art History at Concordia University in Montreal, she has a personal interest in postcolonial theory and design for social and environmental change.
 If Helen isn’t knocking back coffees with a few dozen notebooks, she’s likely covered in paint working on a never-to-be-completed painting or training for her next marathon.

 Olivia is Student Energy’s Global Community Manager.
 She is responsible for the development and expansion of the organization’s student-led chapters around the world, empowering students to impact their communities, collaborate with the energy sector, and accelerate our sustainable energy transition.

 Olivia has a passion for leadership development and creating opportunities for youth to shape their own energy futures.
 Olivia holds a Bachelor’s in Business Administration with a concentration in Non-Profit Management from Mount Royal University.